con-tools/con-tools/docs/API.md

 `POST /entities/conventions` : Create a new convention and client key

+This method requires a user authorization and that user becomes the owner for the convention.

 **Input:**: Property list with the following fields
 * `title`: Name of the new convention.
 * `series`: (optional) Name of the convention series.